ciselab/code2seq-funcom/README.md

-# Comment Experiment: Code Captioning with funcom
+# Comment Experiment: Code Captioning with Funcom

 This is the repository to run the experiment of code2seq on funcom dataset for the task of Code Captioning.